chrishtr/rendering/entry-exit-animations.md

 ## Proposed solution

-1. Support CSS transitions for [discrete](https://drafts.csswg.org/web-animations-1/#discrete) properties.
+1. Support CSS transitions for [discrete](https://drafts.csswg.org/web-animations-1/#discrete) properties, and for discrete states of continuous properties (e.g. the `auto` value of `width`).
 Currently they can be CSS animated but not CSS transitioned.
 It’s tracked in [this CSSWG issue](https://github.com/w3c/csswg-drafts/issues/4441) for standardization and [this chromestatus entry](https://chromestatus.com/feature/5071230636392448).
 This is a prerequisite for 2 and 4 below.

 2. Support animating and transitioning the display css property.
 Currently it is impossible to use display in an animation or transition.
 It’s tracked in [this CSSWG issue](https://github.com/w3c/csswg-drafts/issues/6429) for standardization and [this chromestatus entry](https://chromestatus.com/feature/5154958272364544).